Why We Built Hearth & Story Around a Thematic Series for Each Year

 The Impact of Themes in Learning

 By focusing on a thematic approach, we aim to help students make meaningful connections between the books they read and the bigger ideas shaping their lives.
-It’s not just about finishing a novel and moving on—it’s about encouraging deeper thinking, sparking curiosity, and building skills that will stay with them far beyond their language arts class.
+This encourages deeper thinking, sparks curiosity, and builds skills that will stay with them far beyond their language arts class.

 Each thematic series at Hearth & Story is crafted with care to foster reflection, growth, and a love of learning.
 We believe that when students are invited to see literature through the lens of a central theme, it opens the door to exciting discussions, creative thinking, and a richer understanding of themselves and the world around them.